utap2/utap2/docs/rst/installation.rst

 If UTAP was installed as instance, an image named utap.SIF (~7GB) will be generated in your $HOST_MOUNT directory with additonal folders and files required for UTAP run.
-If UTAP was instaled as sandbox, a folder names utap.sandbox (~17GB) will be generated in your $HOST_MOUNT directory with additonal folders and files required for UTAP run.
+If UTAP was instaled as sandbox, a folder named utap.sandbox (~17GB) will be generated in your $HOST_MOUNT directory with additonal folders and files required for UTAP run.
 After the run, you will be able to aceess the application on your browser using the address: http://DNS_HOST:HOST_APACHE_PORT or http://host_ip:7000 if the default values for DNS_HOST and HOST_APACHE_PORT were not changed.

-If the "USER" lacks fakeroot privileges, then follow the steps in section "UTAP sandbox installation".

 Important: